appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/8-hub-oracle.rst

 Minting policy
 --------------

-The minting policy ensures that all Midgard lists are initialized together, sent to their respective spending validator addresses, and deinitialized together.
+The minting policy ensures that all Sundial lists are initialized together, sent to their respective spending validator addresses, and deinitialized together.
 Redeemers:

 Init.
-   Initialize all Midgard lists and send their root nodes to their respective validator addresses.
+   Initialize all Sundial lists and send their root nodes to their respective validator addresses.
 Conditions:

    #.
 Let be a static parameter of the minting policy.